merikan/merikan.com/content/post/getting-started-with-testcontainers.md

 and add Testcontainers instead.
 Our project uses `MariaDb` so let's add MariaDb as a Testcontainer.
 Since we are using Junit 5 we will also add the `junit-jupiter` module for Testcontainers.
 First we will import Testcontainers BOM and then add our dependencies.

+_Note: We are using version 1.15.0-rc2 of Testcontainers due to issues with Docker for Mac 2.4.0.0 in earlier versions._

 ```
 <properties>
   ....